|Restrictions:||(current student at) SCSU applicants only|

 You can also check out Nelson Mandela University's YouTube channel here:

-AcademicsStudents will take the CSD461/561 or CSD 230 course their spring semester at SCSU.
+AcademicsStudents will take ONE of the following courses their spring semester at SCSU: CSD461/561, CSD 609, CSD 427, CSD 499, or CSD 230.
 When Spring Break comes around, those who opt to take the South Africa Spring Break program will be able to apply what they’ve already learned in the class to their travels as well as bring back new insights to the SCSU campus afterward.

 AttractionsParticipating students will tour South African cities including: Johannesburg, Port Elizabeth, and Capetown.
 They will see historical sites such as Robben Island (where Nelson Mandela was incarcerated during Apartheid), the Apartheid Museum, District 6, Table Mountain, Soweto, Nelson Mandela's house, NMU, and township schools.